prestonlimlianjie/aws-s3-multipart-presigned-upload/README.md

 I created this demo repo because documentation for multipart uploading of large files using presigned URLs was very scant.

----

 I wanted to create a solution to allow users to upload files directly from the browser to AWS S3 (or any S3-compliant storage server).
 This worked great when I used AWS SDK's getSignedUrl API to generate a temporary URL that the browser could upload the file to.

 However, I hit a snag when dealing with files > 5GB because the pre-signed URL only allows for a maximum file size of 5GB to be uploaded at one go.
-As such, this repo demonstrates the use of multipart + presigned URLs to upload large files to an AWS S3-compliant storage service
+As such, this repo demonstrates the use of multipart + presigned URLs to upload large files to an AWS S3-compliant storage service.

 ### Components used in this demo